stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

     ![Configmap show](images/configmap-show.png)

-    Let's see the data in of this configMap.
+    Let's see the data in this configMap.

     ![cofigmap data](images/configmap-data.png)